JinWanKim98/fundraising-system-sdlc/README.md

 in the team's shared repository at [github.com/Anythingsaf22/CSIT314-SDM](https://github.com/Anythingsaf22/CSIT314-SDM); this repository is my copy of the submitted deliverable, published with the documentation, with my own contribution identified.
-The demo recording is linked above rather than committed — the file is 131 MB, which does not belong in a repository.
+The demo recording is linked above rather than committed; the file is 131 MB.

 ### Limitations